TygoG2002/TygoG2002/README.md

 # 💻 About Me:
-C# & ASP.NET Core developer in training.<br>I like clean code, solid architecture, and learning by building.
+C# & ASP.NET Core developer in training.

 ## 🌐 Socials: